defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

          The default values.yaml are specified [here](https://github.com/defenseunicorns/uds-core/blob/main/src/keycloak/chart/values.yaml#L10), but will be overridden by the flavor values.

    4. Deploy uds-core:
-      - If being able to access the different Keycloak UI's is required, utilize the `uds-core` task `identity-setup`, this will install ISTIO, PEPR, Keycloak, and Authservice.
+      - If being able to access the different Keycloak UI's is required, utilize the `uds-core` task `dev-identity`, this will install ISTIO, PEPR, Keycloak, and Authservice.
       - Otherwise, if Keycloak UI access isn't required, the quickest solution is to use the `uds-core` task `test-single-package`.
 This task can utilize local images and doesn't require the images be pushed up to a public registry.
          ```bash
          UDS_PKG=keycloak uds run test-single-package